MystenLabs/sui/doc/src/learn/cryptography/groth16.md

 The proof shows that we know an input (7) which, when hashed with the Poseidon hash function, gives a certain output (which in this case is `inputs[0] = 7061949393491957813657776856458368574501817871421526214197139795307327923534`).

 ## Verification in Sui
 The API in Sui for verifying a proof expects a special processed verification key, where only a subset of the values are used.
-This processing can be done with the Sui Move API by calling `sui::groth16::prepare_verifying_key` with a serialization of the `params.vk` value above, or it can be done using the [fastcrypto-zkp](https://github.com/MystenLabs/fastcrypto) library.
+Ideally, we would like to compute this prepared verification key only once per circuit.
+This processing can be done with the Sui Move API by calling `sui::groth16::prepare_verifying_key` with a serialization of the `params.vk` value above.

-The output of the `prepare_verifying_key` function is a vector with four byte arrays, which corresponds to the `vk_gamma_abc_g1_bytes`, `alpha_g1_beta_g2_bytes`, `gamma_g2_neg_pc_bytes`, `delta_g2_neg_pc_bytes` which can be used as input for on-chain verification with the `sui::groth16::verify_groth16_proof` function from the Sui Move API.
-Note that the first parameter of this function is what curve construction to use.
-In this example, we have used the Bn254 construction, but the BLS12-381 construction is also supported.
+The output of the `prepare_verifying_key` function is a vector with four byte arrays, which corresponds to the `vk_gamma_abc_g1_bytes`, `alpha_g1_beta_g2_bytes`, `gamma_g2_neg_pc_bytes`, `delta_g2_neg_pc_bytes`.

-The `proof_proof_inputs` and `proof_points` inputs to this function are serializations of the `inputs` and `proof` values, which can be computed as follows:
+In order to verify a proof, we also need two more inputs, `proof_inputs_bytes` and `proof_points_bytes`, which contains the public inputs and the proof respectively.
+These are serializations of the `inputs` and `proof` values from the example above, which in Rust can be computed as follows:
 ```rust
 let mut proof_inputs_bytes = Vec::new();
 inputs.serialize_compressed(&mut proof_inputs_bytes).unwrap();